prisma/prisma-examples/README.md

 ## About this repository

 The `master` branch of this repository contains the examples with the latest stable version of Prisma CLI and Prisma Client.
-These dependencies are kept up to date with a GitHub Action workflow, that updates them every time a new version of Prisma is released.
+These dependencies are kept up to date with a GitHub Action workflow, which updates them every time a new version of Prisma is released.

-There also is a `alpha` branch that mirrors the code from `master` (synced via a GitHub Action workflow), but uses the latest unstable version of Prisma CLI and Prisma Client instead (also updated via a GitHub Action workflow).
+There also is a `dev` branch that mirrors the code from `master` (synced via a GitHub Action workflow), but uses the latest development version of Prisma CLI and Prisma Client instead (also updated via a GitHub Action workflow).
 Thanks to the test coverage of all projects, this can point us to incompatibilities early.

 ## Security